 What is the Role?

-Coney Island Prep is looking for an amazing High School English Teacher to join us for the 2021-2022 school year!
+Coney Island Prep is looking for an amazing High School English Teacher to join us for the 2022-2023 school year!
 Located in the Gravesend neighborhood of Brooklyn, our high school was founded in 2013 and operates grades ninth through twelfth grade.
-Teachers teach engaging lessons created from research-based, standards aligned, curriculum (UnboundEd/Quill for English, Agile Minds for math, and Teacher Created for science).
+Teachers teach engaging lessons created from the research-based, standards-aligned, curriculum (UnboundEd/Quill for English, Agile Minds for math, and Teacher Created for science).
 These curricula aim to serve as windows and mirrors for our students to help them understand more about the world and themselves.

 What is it like to teach with us?
-Great question!
-At CIPHS, teachers are afforded the opportunity to teach standard, 50-minute class periods, as well as one longer 90-minute class period in a given week.
+At CIPHS, teachers are afforded the opportunity to teach on a modified block schedule.
+This means most days are a standard 50-minute class period, but all contents get at least one longer block period in a given week.
 This allows teachers to get creative with their lessons and take deep dives into content with exploratory lessons, science labs, Socratic Seminars, and other deep intellectual tasks.
 To prepare adequately for these engaging lessons, teachers at CIPHS can expect about three planning periods in a day, as well as time to collaborate with colleagues on their grade level and within content team meetings.
-Working together, CIPHS teachers create dynamic and engaging lessons that build scholars' intellectual curiosity and prepare them for college and career.
+Working together, CIPHS teachers create dynamic and engaging lessons that build scholars' intellectual curiosity and prepare them for college and careers.
 Courses offered include but are not limited to:

 - English I, II, III, IV